AniruthRamesh/Stocks-Assignment5Maven/res/Readme-SETUP.txt

 * We are using AlphaVantage API so our program supports all ticker symbol in that API.
 Example - AAPL(apple), AMZN (Amazon), MSFT(Microsoft), SBUX(Starbucks), DIS(Disney), MCD(McDonalds).
 The dates are based on the availability in the API.
 If the date is not available the user will be prompted to enter date again.

 * For commission, we are including and deducting a fixed rate of 10% in every transaction of buy and sell.
 We are not asking for commission rate from the user.

+* UML Diagram, Jar file and Bar chart are in res folder.

 ## Steps to run program for grading (Flexible portfolio)-
 * On start of the program it shows menu with all options.